 Billy Law says: “This is my version of the notorious ‘bacon explosion’ recipe that first appeared on a BBQ blog in 2008.
 It’s the most ridiculous meatloaf you’ll ever eat.
 I pimped it up even further by adding gherkin and jalapeños for an extra heat explosion – kaboom!”

-Note: There seems to be too much salt in this recipe for most tastes.
-I would exclude it altogether or make the tablespoon a teaspoon.
-If you don’t fancy cooking it on the barbecue, as the recipe states, just put it in a low oven at the same temperature instead.
+Note: If you don’t fancy cooking this on the barbecue, as the recipe states, just put it in a low oven at the same temperature.

 Time: 2.5 hours

 - 1kg minced pork

 - 1 tablespoon garlic powder

 - 125g cheddar, shredded